harshit158/obsidian-notes/ML/Linear Regression.md

 Solved by [[Ridge Regression]] where the solution ==$w=(X^TX+\lambda I)^{-1}X^Ty$== involves inverting ==$(X^TX+\lambda I)$== instead of $X^TX$

 **Assumptions:**
-1. Each observation is independent ^320904
+1. Each observation is independent (because error terms are independent) ^320904
-2. Residuals are normally distributed
+2. Residuals (errors) are normally distributed and on average 0
+3. Errors all have the same variance (homoscedastic)
-3. There is a linear relationship between independent and dependent variables
+4. There is a linear relationship between independent and dependent variables

 #### Heteroskedasticity